These easy ways to save money on food will help stretch your grocery budget and will hopefully help ease some of your financial stress and overwhelm.

 Everyone is always hungry, always eating, always costing me money!

-18 Ways to Save Money in the Kitchen
+18 Ways to Save Money on Food

 1. Use green peppers instead of red peppers.